How to Message a Recruiter on LinkedIn in 2023 (Sample Messages)

 Questions Answered (Updated for 2023)

-You’ve run through LinkedIn searching for the perfect job opening, finally landing on the ideal match.
-You find the recruiter responsible for interviewing/filling the role, and you decide to reach out.
+You’ve searched LinkedIn for the perfect job opening, finally landing on the ideal match.
+You find the recruiter responsible for interviewing/filling the role and decide to reach out.

 1. Send A Connection Request With A Short Message Attached

-- Including a personalized message (or note in LinedIns case) in your connection request will result in a much higher acceptance rate as you begin reaching out to recruiters on LinkedIn.
+Including a personalized message (or note, in LinkedIn’s case) in your connection request will result in a much higher acceptance rate as you begin reaching out to recruiters on LinkedIn.

 2. Send A Follow-Up LinkedIn Message To The Recruiter After An Accepted Connection

-- Don’t forget to attach your resume.
-If you need any help writing it, check out one of these top resume writing services.
+Don’t forget to attach your resume so they can review it.
+If you need help writing a resume, check out one of these top resume-writing services.

 3. Stick With It And Establish A Relationship